bytedance/TiktokBusinessPlugin/README.md

 If you feel confused when reading this doc, we suggest reading the source code of the NodeJs version [here](./src/crypto.ts) or contact Tiktok's representative directly to reach out to the author
 (qiucheng@bytedance.com).

-### Terms definition
-- External merchant: Online merchant who wants to integrate with TiktokBusiness Plugin

-- Shop: The shop on the external merchant's platform.

-- Merchant Install App Page: Some external merchants deem any external integration(e.g. into Tiktok or FB) as the creation of  a new
-  App on their own platform, and always come up with a page which ask the user to "install" the app.
-If this is the case, this page should be the first page the user lands on.
-  The end user will see the **Splash page** defined below after the installation.
-  Note that not all external merchant has this concept and this page can be ignored if so.

-- Splash Page: The page which is shown to the end users when the connection between the external merchant and tiktok is not built.
-Normally we assume that there is a **Connect** button on the Splash page

-- Onboarding flow: which includes the Tiktok's `auth page` and `setup page`.

-- Management page: Once the user finishes the onboarding flow, he/she will see the management page on the external merchant platform.
-This page displays all the config items the user went through as well as the status of the catalog.

 ## Specification